ggcarrots/django-carrots/source/install.rst

 -----

 Use the system of packages adequate for your distribution.
-If there is no adequate system or you can not find python, you can install it using the sources on `python.org`_. website.
+If there is no adequate system or you cannot find python, you can install it using the sources on the `python.org`_. website.
 A compiler and readline library will be required.

-Unofficially we assume that the users of less popular (but not worse!) distributions for sure will manage the task without any problem :).
+Unofficially, we assume that the users of less popular (but not worse!) distributions will manage the task without any problem :).